nicsnet/petulant/README.md

 A 'micro service' designed to authenticate users returning a generated JWS token for authorisation purposes.

+## Prerequisites

+You will need Leiningen https://github.com/technomancy/leiningen 2.0.0 or above installed.

 ## Setup

 This project is still heavily under development, so setting things up is still a little quirky.